 Experts on hiking and other outdoor activities stress the importance of always taking the proper gear.
 Frequently the list of recommended gear is summarized as ten or so must-have items, which are then called the "10 Essentials."
 The original list was published in the book Mountaineering, The Freedom of the Hills and was later adopted and modified by the Colorado Mountain Club (CMC) and other groups.
-The 10 Essentials list for the Rocky Mountain Chapter of the Sierra Club can be found here, Even if you think you won't need an item on the list, you should bring it anyway.

 If you have little or no recent experience, we ask that you limit yourself only to

 hikes that are designated as "easy" or "for beginners."
 Be sure to tell your Outings Leader about your past experiences and current physical condition to make sure the hike is right for you.
 Also, consult with your doctor before beginning any new exercise program or fitness routine.